 In a synchrotron light source, the more intense and focused the light produced, the greater the detail that is obtained on the analyzed sample.
 These qualities define the brilliance of the light source.
 The brighter the light, the greater the quality and variety of research that can be carried out at its research stations.
 Thus, there is a constant search for the construction of increasingly more brilliant light sources.

 Sirius stands out for having the highest brilliance among the synchrotron light sources in the world in its energy range.
-For this reason, it will allow experiments previously impossible in Brazil and, in some cases, worldwide.
+For this reason, it allows experiments previously impossible in Brazil and, in some cases, worldwide.

-In addition, this high brilliance will allow experiments that are done today to be greatly improved, either by reducing data acquisition time, improving the accuracy of the results, or increasing the number of samples that can be analyzed in a given time.
+In addition, this high brilliance allows experiments that are done today to be greatly improved, either by reducing data acquisition time, improving the accuracy of the results, or increasing the number of samples that can be analyzed in a given time.

 Named after Brazilian fauna and flora, Sirius’ beamlines are designed to house advanced scientific instrumentation, suitable for solving problems in strategic areas for Brazilian development.
-Initially, a set of 14 beamlines was planned to cover a wide variety of scientific programs.
+Fourteen beamlines are planned to cover a wide range of scientific programs as part of the first phase of operation of Sirius.

-In addition to allowing extremely advanced experiments, Sirius will provide all the necessary infrastructure for researchers to carry out their investigations.
-To this end, support laboratories installed around the beamlines will meet the demands of users regarding the preparation and conditioning of samples, the execution of controlled chemical reactions, and the use of equipment that may not be available at the researcher’s home institution.
+In addition to allowing extremely advanced experiments, Sirius provides all the necessary infrastructure for researchers to carry out their investigations.
+To this end, support laboratories installed around the beamlines meet the demands of users regarding the preparation and conditioning of samples, the execution of controlled chemical reactions, and the use of equipment that may not be available at the researcher’s home institution.

 Carnaúba (Copernicia prunifera) is an endemic tree in northeastern Brazil, symbol of the state of Ceará and popularly known as the tree of life.
 The name comes from the tupi karana’iwa, “tree of the caraná”.